TITLE 77: PUBLIC HEALTH

-Social Worker – a person who is a licensed social worker or a licensed clinical social worker under the Clinical Social Work and Social Work Practice Act [225 ILCS 20].
+Social Worker – a person who is a licensed social worker or a licensed clinical social worker under the Clinical Social Work and Social Work Practice Act.

-State Fire Marshal – the Fire Marshal of the Office of the State Fire Marshal, Division of Fire Prevention.
+State Fire Marshal –the Illinois State Fire Marshal, who serves as the executive director of the Office of the State Fire Marshal.
+(Section 1 of the State Fire Marshal Act).

 Sterilization – the act or process of destroying completely all forms of microbial life, including viruses.

-Stockholder of a Corporation – any person who, directly or indirectly, beneficially owns, holds or has the power to vote, at least five percent of any class of securities issued by the corporation.
+Stockholder of a Corporation – any person who, directly or indirectly, beneficially owns, holds or has the power to vote, at least 5% of any class of securities issued by the corporation.
 (Section 1-125 of the Act)

-Student Intern – means any person whose total term of employment in any facility during any 12-month period is equal to or less than 90 continuous days, and whose term of employment is either:
+Student Intern –any person whose total term of employment in any facility during any 12-month period is equal to or less than 90 continuous days, and whose term of employment:

-Substantial Compliance – meeting requirements except for variance from the strict and literal performance that results in unimportant omissions or defects given the particular circumstances involved.
-This definition is limited to the phrase as used in Sections 390.140(a)(3) and 390.150(a)(3).
+Substantial Compliance – meeting requirements, except for variance from the strict and literal performance that results in unimportant omissions or defects given the particular circumstances involved.
+This definition is limited to the term as used in Sections 390.140(a)(3) and 390.150(a)(3).

 Therapeutic Recreation Specialist – a person who is certified by the National Council for Therapeutic Recreation Certification and who meets the minimum standards it has established for classification as a Therapeutic Recreation Specialist.

 Time Out – removing an individual from a situation that results in undesirable behavior.
-It is a behavior modification procedure which is developed and implemented under the supervision of a qualified professional.
+It is a behavior modification procedure that is developed and implemented under the supervision of a qualified professional.

-Title XVIII – Title XVIII of the Federal Social Security Act as now or hereafter amended.
+Title XVIII – Title XVIII of the federal Social Security Act.
 (Section 1-126 of the Act)

-Title XIX – Title XIX of the Federal Social Security Act as now or hereafter amended.
+Title XIX – Title XIX of the federal Social Security Act.
 (Section 1-127 of the Act)

 Transfer – a change in status of a resident's living arrangements from one facility to another facility.
 (Section 1-128 of the Act)

-Type A Violation – a violation of the Act or of the rules promulgated thereunder which creates a condition or occurrence relating to the operation and maintenance of a facility presenting a substantial probability that death or serious mental or physical harm to a resident will result therefrom.
+Type A Violation – a violation of the Act or this Part that creates a condition or occurrence relating to the operation and maintenance of a facility that creates a substantial probability that the risk of death or serious mental or physical harm to a resident will result therefrom or has resulted in actual physical or mental harm to a resident.
 (Section 1-129 of the Act)